INDUSTRIAL ELECTRICAL MAINTENANCE TRAINING COURSE

 Page 50 of part 1 of the electrical maintenance training course notes, describing the effects of electric shock

-In the next part of the electrical maintenance skills course the candidates build on the fundamentals by learning about electrical dangers and protection methods; the principles of earthing, how the effects of electric shock are reduced, fuses, circuit breakers, RCDs and other related issues.
-They also learn about the Electricity at Work (EAW) Regulations and how these might affect their future work - exploring issues like live-working, competency, etc. The following are example pages from this part of the course notes for the electrical maintenance skills course, describing the various types of fuses available, how insulation resistance testers should be used and how electrical systems should be isolated (getting the candidates to think through the various stages necessary):
+In the next part of the industrial electrical maintenance course the candidates build on the fundamentals by learning about electrical dangers and protection methods; the principles of earthing, how the effects of electric shock are reduced, fuses, circuit breakers, RCDs and other related issues.
+They also learn about the Electricity at Work (EAW) Regulations and how these might affect their future work - exploring issues like live-working, competency, etc. The following are example pages from this part of the course notes for the industrial electrical maintenance course, describing the various types of fuses available, how insulation resistance testers should be used and how electrical systems should be isolated (getting the candidates to think through the various stages necessary):

 This is page 62 of the electrical maintenance training course notes, describing the various types of fuses available This is page 70 of the electrical maintenance training course notes, describing insulation and continuity testing This is page 76 of the electrical maintenance training course notes, describing isolation procedures